Limerick: Waterway transport

 Historically, waterway transport has been key to Limerick's development.
 Vikings established the city as a maritime trading port.
 The city's position on a major Irish river system, the Shannon, enabled transport to the midlands of Ireland and further north and west.
 By the 18th century with the opening of canal systems throughout Ireland, Limerick Port established itself as Ireland's premier commercial port on the western side of the country.
 This was enabled by the ease of access facilitated by the opening of canals but most importantly to the River Shannon.
 The opening of the Grand Canal in the 18th century provided further access to Dublin and the east of the country.
-There are also a number of disused canals in the vicinity of the city including the Park Canal & the Passey – Errina Canal on the old Limerick navigation.
+There are also a number of disused canals in the vicinity of the city including the Park Canal & the Plassey-Errina Canal on the old Limerick navigation.
 Waterway transport on the Shannon was regularly used to transport goods from Limerick to Dublin and vice versa however this mode of transport fell into decline in the 20th century.
 Originally Limerick port was located near the confluence of the Abbey and Shannon rivers at King's Island.
 Today the Shannon Foynes Port is located further downstream on the Shannon alongside the Dock Road.
 This general-purpose facility port is operated by the Shannon Foynes Port Company which operates all marine activities in the Shannon estuary.

+Cycling

+In recent years, Limerick City and County Council have been constructing a network of segregated cycle paths and other active travel infrastructure around the city.
+As of August 2026, the network is still in its early stages however some routes in the city have improved cycling infrastructure and there was a rise in cycling in the city (or 40%) in 2025.